 Common side effects of bortezomib

-Reduced blood platelets, Psychiatric disturbances, Vomiting, Nausea, Loss of appetite, Fever, Anemia, Diarrhoea, Peripheral neuropathy (tingling and numbness of feet and hand), Decreased appetite, Low energy, Decreased white blood cell count (neutrophils), Constipation
+Reduced blood platelets, Fatigue, Peripheral neuropathy (tingling and numbness of feet and hand), Psychiatric disturbances, Nausea, Vomiting, Loss of appetite, Fever, Anemia, Diarrhoea, Decreased appetite, Decreased white blood cell count (neutrophils), Constipation

 Available Medicine for Bortezomib

 - ₹13125 to ₹18522Dr Reddy's Laboratories Ltd2 variant(s)

 - ₹15864Intas Pharmaceuticals Ltd1 variant(s)

 - ₹15201Cadila Pharmaceuticals Ltd1 variant(s)

 - ₹11904Panacea Biotec Ltd1 variant(s)